Elementor AI: A Game-Changer for Web Designers and Developers

 Menu Improvements

-New Styling Capabilities In The Menu Widget Elementor 3.13 Beta: New Features Spotlight With Ashley Whitehair 3
+New Styling Capabilities in the Menu Widget Elementor 3.13 beta: New Features Spotlight with Ashley Whitehair 3

 Several enhancements have been made to the menu widget, improving its overall functionality and design options.
 During the presentation, it was shown that one of the previously reported issues was with the active state not being applied when using anchor links.
 This issue has been resolved, ensuring that the active state is applied when navigating to a specific section on a one-page website.